endfront/LayJS/doc/spec.markdown

 States are unordered.
-The inheritance mechanism governing states matches that mentioned for the `inherits` key. onlyif is the condition for which a state needs to be activated.
+The inheritance mechanism governing states matches that mentioned for the `inherit` key. onlyif is the condition for which a state needs to be activated.
 Takes across states and root lson takes place by prefixing "<state name>." to the corresponding "props", "when", and "transition" keys: